How to Create a Sensory-Friendly Classroom: An In-Depth Guide for Educators

 Read: How to Make the Ultimate Calming Corner.

-This is a designated space for children who are sensory-seeking.
+This is a designated space for children who are sensory-seeking or who just feel like they need some extra movement.

 The experts at SensoryRX can provide personalized advice on the right equipment for your needs, space, and budget.